Special Interest Groups

 The Regional Admissions Counselors SIG aims to promote a continued dialogue on the intended purpose, organizational structures, and common practices of regional networks throughout the state.
 Admissions professionals can engage in meaningful discussions about the successes, failures, implementation, and outcomes experienced within their regional network.
 This furthers TACAC's mission by emphasizing the value in consistent communication and building stronger relationships between secondary and post-secondary professionals in Texas.

-Transfer/Community College - Facilitator Needed
+Transfer/Community College - Kelli Anne Davis, facilitator

 Community Colleges have a unique role within higher education.
 However, we continue to see resistance to promote and encourage students towards community college.
 To help the community college voice be heard as well as continue TACAC's commitment to provide the highest standard of counseling and help students persist in their education, we ask to form a Special Interest Group for Community Colleges.
-This group would allow community college TACAC members to share their information with 4-year institution members allowing for a better flow of communication, more knowledgeable members, and better overall collaboration
+This group would allow community college TACAC members to share their information with 4-year institution members allowing for a better flow of communication, more knowledgeable members, and better overall collaboration.

 Contact: